-To address these issues the Service aims to:
+To address these issues the service aims to:

-- Restart services for tenants including carrying out non-urgent repairs and reducing the number of VOIDS following the COVID-19 pandemic - Address the future of Careline/supported housing - Maximise rent collection through Universal Credit - Provide tenants with easy access to services by modernising systems and mobilising the workforce - Improve the use of digital technology to enhance service delivery - Deliver against the objectives set out in the Asset Management Strategy - Carry out research and develop a plan to improve the energy efficiency and carbon footprint of Council homes - Develop a new model for delivering Supported Housing Services - Deliver the Housing Community Engagement Action Plan and introduce new measures to gather customer data and feedback to inform future service delivery - Implement upgraded allocations software to better manage the housing register - Deliver the Homelessness and Rough Sleeping Strategy Action Plan - Ensure funding opportunities are maximised to deliver front-line housing services - Work with registered provider partners to ensure a consistent approach to the management of social housing is maintained across the District.
+- Reduce the number of vacant properties and improve the time it takes to relet properties - Address the future of Careline/supported housing with Derbyshire County Council and other agencies - Maximise rent collection - Provide homes that are safe and secure - Provide tenants with easy access to services by modernising systems and mobilising the workforce - Improve the use of digital technology to enhance service delivery - Deliver against the objectives set out in the Asset Management Strategy - Deliver improvements to homes to reduce their impact on climate change with Social Housing Decarbonisation Grant Funding - Develop a new model for delivering Supported Housing Services - Deliver the Housing Community Engagement Action Plan and respond to the Tenant Satisfaction Survey - Deliver the Homelessness and Rough Sleeping Strategy Action Plan - Ensure funding opportunities are maximised to deliver front-line housing services - Work with registered provider partners to ensure a consistent approach to the management of social housing is maintained across the District. - Develop New Tenant Satisfaction Indicators in preparation for the implementation of the Governement's "White Paper " reforms. - Improve the way that information is shared with tenants and other customers